Root Canal Therapy in Edmonton

 Root Canal Therapy: (Endodontic Therapy)

-When the nerve of your tooth becomes infected or inflamed, a successful root canal treatment lets you keep the tooth rather than having to pull it out.
+When the nerve of your tooth becomes infected or inflamed, a successful root canal treatment in Edmonton lets you keep the tooth rather than having to pull it out.
 Keeping your tooth helps to prevent your other teeth from drifting out of line and causing jaw problems.
 Saving a natural tooth avoids having to replace it with an artificial tooth.

 Many endodontic procedures are performed to relieve the pain of toothaches caused by pulp inflammation or infection.
 With modern techniques and anaesthetics, most patients report that they are comfortable during the procedure.For the first few days after treatment, your tooth may feel sensitive, especially if there was pain or infection before the procedure.
 This discomfort can be relieved with over-the-counter or prescription medications.
 Follow your dentist’s instructions carefully.